kailash-manasarovar/statement/docs/timeline/2024/january.md

 ## A strange meeting with Gabriel Silva

-- Polygon is about to sack 20% of the workforce, including my boss Grace.
+- Polygon is about to sack 20% of the workforce, including my boss Grace Torrellas.
 - A week or so before, I meet Gabriel Silva to chat about work.
 - Something strange happens in this meeting.
 - I become very upset for some reason.